|Mom and baby and auntie bushbucks visit each day.|

 |Any ideas on the identity of this bird?|

 It proved to be a highly successful day.
-I’d hoped to post a few of the photos here today but after downloading the few hundreds on my laptop I realized it would take hours to go through them, picking and choosing which we’d want to post.
+I’d hoped to post a few of the photos today, but after downloading the few hundreds on my laptop, I realized it would take hours to go through them, picking and choosing which we’d want to post.

-Tomorrow is another day and first thing in the morning, I’ll begin working on the photos before I even start the new post.
-If all goes well, I should be able to get the new post uploaded close to our usual time, before noon in this part of the world.
+Tomorrow is another day, and first thing in the morning, I’ll begin working on the photos before I even start the new post.
+If all goes well, I should get the latest post uploaded close to our usual time, before noon in this part of the world.

 |The bird feeder is often surrounded by hornbills.|

-As we often do together at the end of the day when we set up the veranda for the evening’s festivities, we make a beverage whether its iced tea, wine or a cocktail for Tom and together we review the day’s photos deciding which to keep, which to delete.
+As we often do together at the end of the day when we set up the veranda for the evening’s festivities, we make a beverage, whether it’s iced tea, wine, or a cocktail, for Tom.
+Together we review the day’s photos deciding which to keep, which to delete.

-I’m especially looking forward to tonight’s review of the photos when we encountered many special sightings during our five hours in Kruger National Park.
-Back “home” by 1400 hours (2:00 pm) there was ample time to do a quick wrap-up of today’s post with some less significant photos than we’ll share tomorrow.
+I’m especially looking forward to tonight’s photos review when we encountered many notable sightings during our five hours in Kruger National Park.
+Back “home” by 1400 hours (2:00 pm), there was ample time to do a quick wrap-up of today’s post with some less significant photos than we’ll share tomorrow.

 |Any suggestions on the identity of this bird?|

 As soon as we walked in the door, we changed into cooler clothing.
 The outdoor thermometer currently reads 36C (96.8F).
-Gee…is winter already over here in South Africa?
-Luckily, there’s a nice breeze and we’re quite comfortable outdoors where we’re situated at the moment.
+Gee, is winter already over here in South Africa?
+Luckily, there’s a nice breeze, and we’re pretty comfortable outdoors where we’re situated at the moment.

 Once I’m done here, I’ll head indoors to wrap up the prep for tonight’s dinner.
-I’d already cut the carrots and apples for the visitors and yesterday we purchased three 40 kg (88 pounds) bags of pellets from Obaro in Komatipoort which should be enough to get us through until we leave on the 16th for our next visa run.
+I’d already cut the carrots and apples for the visitors, and yesterday we purchased three 40 kg (88 pounds) bags of pellets from Obaro in Komatipoort, which should be enough to get us through until we leave the 16th for our next visa run.

-Please check back tomorrow for our very special day, one we’ve never posted while living in South Africa.
+Please check back tomorrow for our memorable day, one we’ve never posted while living in South Africa.